MaheshJadhav1097/Game-Data-Analysis-with-python/README.md

                    they have 1 million reviews data which contain review, reviewers id, game users response to this review like comments, like ,votes etc. they want to us analyze data and find top reviewers who have high response from game users .

-Tools used:- SQL for Data Extraction
+Tools used:- SQL for Data Extraction and
              Python for Data cleaning, data Manipulation, and to find insights.